ahar4301/Shiki/README.md

 # Shiki
 **White Noise Musical Instrument**

-Shiki is a customizable virtual instrument with two white noise oscillators.
+Shiki is a customizable virtual instrument with two white noise oscillators developed by Austin Oting Har and Kurt Mikolajczyk, beginning in summer 2024 and premiered  at the Center for New Music and Audio Technologies (CNMAT) in October 2024.
 This NIME (New Instrument for Musical Expression) is capable of rhythmic and timbral gestures, blending composition and sound design across diverse solo, ensemble, and multimodal contexts, including noise, ambient, EDM, and other musical genres, and data sonification.

 A version of shiki for _Renga for White Noise_, which involves the integration of evolutionary algorithms as an AI collaborators, will be released soon.
 Originally developed for this project (premiered at CNMAT in 2024: https://www.austinotinghar.com/RengaforWhiteNoise.html), this present code for shiki1.0 is for "musicians generally", for use in other solo, ensemble and multimedia contexts.
 As a polsyemic Japanese word, "shiki" acknowledges the instrument’s origins in our evolving renga project alongside its customizability for and artistic applications across diverse contexts.